Photo: Frida Berglund

 In Lake Kallsjön, located behind Mt. Åreskutan, there’s a little gem named “M/S Drottning Sophia”.
 She’s quite old and has an interesting story.
 From having been a timber boat during her glory days to possibly becoming a summer cottage (!)
 In Stockholm, she has been back in her home port since the 1990s.
 And in the summer, she’ll make several tours between Kall, Huså, Bonäshamn and Västgård.
-Sometimes afternoon tea is served, sometimes lunch and sometimes just a little sightseeing.
+Sometimes afternoon tea is served, sometimes lunch or dinner and sometimes just a little sightseeing.
 Welcome aboard and ship ahoy!

 Fly fishing at Hästskotjärn